10yard/dkafe/dkwolf/readme.txt

     removed "WRONG CHECKSUMS" message as we are expecting this with our DK hacks. removed ROM loading messages

+  emu/validity.cpp
+    increase check to 1000 roms before clones are validated.
+This suppresses the warnings.

   frontend/mame/mame.cpp
     removed "Initializing..." message

   frontend/mame/language.cpp
     Remove translation error messages

 A useful reference to compiling MAME can be found at: http://forum.arcadecontrols.com/index.php?topic=149545.0